albarji/teaching-environments/deeplearning/README.md

 ### CPU environment

-Download the [environment file](environment-linux.yml) to your computer and open a terminal in the same folder.
+Download the [environment file](https://raw.githubusercontent.com/albarji/teaching-environments/master/deeplearning/environment-linux.yml) to your computer and open a terminal in the same folder.
 Then type

     conda env create -f environment-linux.yml

 to create an environment named `deeplearning-labs` with the necessary packages.

+After creating the environment, open a terminal in the folder with the notebooks you want to work with.
 Then log into the environment running

     source activate deeplearning-labs

-The environment includes jupyter notebooks, so you just need to type
+and then type

     jupyter notebook